Partnership Staff - Co-ordinators FAQs

 Question 6: Can a child be “managed moved” from one school to another without the agreement of the parents?

 No. Although there is no specific guidance published by the DFE that governs Managed Moves they are mention in Exclusion Regulations.
 These state that the parents and both schools must be in agreement for a Managed Move to take place.
 The Statutory Guidance encourages Headteachers to use managed moves from one school to another as one often effective strategy in avoiding permanent exclusion.
 The SEIPS Managed Move Protocol is available here.
 Individual SEIPS may have their own local agreement adding to this.
 There is a useful document published by Newcastle City Council on Managed Moves.

 The guidance is different when placing a child in Alternative Provision.
 The Guidance for AP gives schools the power to direct a pupil off-site for education to improve his or her behaviour.
-Click for extracts from Statutory Guidance.
-Go to Government Documents for full versions of the Statutory Guidance
+Go to Government Documents for full versions of the Statutory Guidance. ( see para 36-47 in statutory guidance.)

 Question 7: Should Alternative Provision Staff have undergone Safeguarding Training?